saikumar-everest/jest-all-kind-unit-test-setups/README.md

   // TODO: Failed to add another test with in same describe by making changes to the test setup, that's specific to that particular test.
 Ex, I want to reject promise for S3.listBuckets()

 Test-3: Similar to Test-2, but with different mock setup.
 Used manual mocks.
  - Similar to Test-2, code under test is making some 3rd party calls.
-If you think you will use a common setup across for a mock, then we will use manual mocks by moving all the mock data setup to a single place(__mocks__).
+If you think you will use a common setup across for a mock, then we will use manual mocks by moving all the mock data setup to a single place(`__mocks__ /` which is to the same level of `node_modules/`).

 Test-4: Non-injectable dependencies with a defaultly exported lib(ex, axios)